chrisworman/task-api/README.md

 # task-api
 The api for the task application.
+Based off of https://scotch.io/tutorials/build-a-restful-api-with-flask-the-tdd-way.

 # Setup
 Ensure you have `virtualenv`.
 Then: